stnavdeev/stnavdeev.github.io/_pages/about.md

 ---

 <p align="justify">
 My name is Stanislav Avdeev.
 I am a PhD candidate in Economics at the University of Amsterdam and an empirical microeconomist with broad interests in human capital, particularly in education and health.
 My research focuses on discrimination and diversity in higher education and healthcare.
-I study how institutional environments shape unequal treatment of women and migrants, and how exposure to diversity influences the outcomes of native populations.
+I study how institutional environments contribute to unequal treatment of women and migrants, and how exposure to diversity influences the outcomes of native populations.
 </p>
 <p align="justify">
 In my work, I use large-scale administrative and survey data from the Netherlands and Norway, combined with quasi-experimental applied econometric methods.
 My research has received support from national and international funding bodies, including the European Association for International Education, and has been recognized with multiple best paper awards at international conferences, including meetings of the European Society for Population Economics and a CESifo/ifo workshop.